commercetools/sphere-stock-import/CONTRIBUTING.md

 1. Run `npm install` to install all dependencies (including Grunt).
 1. Run `npm test` to build the JavaScript code and test it.

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `npm test` after making any changes, to ensure that nothing is broken.
-You can also use grunt to do this automatically for you: `./node_modules/grunt-cli/bin/grunt watch:test`
+You can also use grunt to do this automatically for you: `npm run watchChanges`

 ## Submitting pull requests